 How Would This Practically Work?

 UWB can be implemented in multiple ways from simple Two Way Ranging to infrastructure-based architectures (triangulation, time difference of arrival and phase difference of arrival).
-All those could be implemented for the panic button use case but one that might be most convenient is the phase difference of arrival (
+All those could be implemented for the panic button Applications but one that might be most convenient is the phase difference of arrival (

 In the phase difference of arrival-based localization scheme, a 2-antenna anchor could track the directional movement of a tag by calculating the phase difference of signal arrival between the node antennas.
 Such low-cost PDoA anchor-tag systems have been extensively deployed by companies like RetailNext to track shopper behavior and analytics, and can also be used to detect door entry and exit events.